-- 47.1 The Commission's final finding, in the form of a recommendation to the Minister, may result in an increase, decrease, the withdrawal or the reconfirmation of the existing anti-dumping duty. - 47.2 The Commission may increase, decrease or confirm the scope of the application of such anti-dumping duty.
+- 47.1 The Commission's final finding, in the form of a recommendation to the Minister, may result in an increase, decrease, the withdrawal or the reconfirmation of the existing countervailing duty. - 47.2 The Commission may increase, decrease or confirm the scope of the application of such countervailing duty.